 The improvement work will be undertaken from the end of 2016 through to 2018 in phases, starting between Ladbroke Grove and Old Oak Lane and finishing at West Drayton.

 Trimming hedges and trees has started along the route to prepare the way for surfacing improvements.

-Some initial works will be starting in November, lasting around 3 months, on the 2km section between Old Oak Lane and the gasworks towers at Ladbroke Grove.
+The first section of works, lasting around 3 months, will be starting in January 2017 on the 2km section between Old Oak Lane and the gasworks towers at Ladbroke Grove.
 This towpath currently has varying surfaces which will be upgraded to provide a smoother, wider and more level surface along its length.
-In preparation, vegetation works will be taking place to cut back hedges and trees that are currently encroaching the existing towpath.
+Vegetation works have already been completed to cut back hedges and trees that are currently encroaching the existing towpath.

 More project updates will be provided here through the course of the improvements.

 For any queries or comments in the meantime, please contact: Quietway@canalrivertrust.org.uk